-Tasting notes: Most vegan butter recipes create a very plain, flavourless and creamy base to add into your dishes.
+Tasting notes: Most vegan butter recipes create a very plain, flavourless and creamy base to add to your dishes.
 You must remember that the enemy of pastry preparation is heat, so be sure to use your butter alternatives at the coolest temperature possible.

 Don’t use: Don’t expect puff pastry success if you’re using liquid oils in your recipe, as this will just create a shortcrust texture.
 If in doubt, make Jus-Rol your secret weapon!

 Subbing a recipe’s solid or semi-solid fat such as margarine or butter with a liquid fat such as vegetable oil will often offset the balance of wet and dry ingredients in the mixture.
 This could result in a soggy bottom or a very dense, wet cake.

-Opt for a hard-set margarine such as those made from soya, and be sure to refrigerate the icing for 20 minutes before piping, to ensure a thick and luxurious layer on your cake.
+Opt for a hard-set margarine such as those made from soya.
+Be sure to refrigerate the icing for 20 minutes before piping to ensure a thick and luxurious layer on your cake.

 Don’t use: Olive oil.
 Unless you want a very distinctive flavour to your cake, or unless stated in the recipe, avoid using olive oil as it can impart a savoury and salty flavour to most sponges.

-Don’t use: Coconut oil isn’t suitable for making the base of a béchamel sauce, as it will often impart its own flavour into the mixture.
+Don’t use: Coconut oil isn’t suitable for making the base of a béchamel sauce as it will often impart its own flavour into the mixture.

 How about blitzing cooked butternut squash and avocado together, and using as a nutritious spread on bread?
 You could even use a dollop of hummus.
 Even better, a little tahini will do the trick, with ample seasoning and lemon juice on top for good measure.

 Don’t use: When experimenting with butter alternatives, simple is best.
-For example, try to use a vegetable spread which contains few, or even just one, ingredient.
+For example, try to use a vegetable spread that contains few, or even just one, ingredient.
 This will prevent the butter alternative from overpowering the flavour of your dish of choice.